 From a young age, we've been taught that many mammals, such as bears, squirrels, chipmunks, groundhogs, and even bats hibernate for the winter.
 Hibernation is an instinctual annual routine that involves various animals eating enough calories for the winter to borough or hide out for weeks at a time, slowing their heart rate, lowering their body temperatures, and effectively "sleeping" until springtime.

-A recent TikTok video, however, has shocked many regarding something they thought they knew about, stating that not all animals sleep for the duration fo the winter.
+A TikTok video, however, shocked many regarding something they thought they knew about, stating that not all animals sleep for the duration for the winter.
 So really, what happens when animals hibernate?
 We're investigating this matter, to get to the bottom of it ASAP.

 A viral TikTok video about hibernation is making people question everything they've ever known.

 As previously mentioned, we learned from an early age that animals essentially go into an extended sleeping state for the winter, but many are shocked to hear that really isn't the case.
 TikTok user @imdugly posted a video to the app on Aug.
 15, 2020 regarding his past thoughts on what hibernation really is, and the video began gaining traction in early 2021.

 In the video, he asks audiences, "Am I the only person that like, as a child, thought that when animals hibernated they like, went to sleep for the entire winter?
 And then, like, woke up suddenly in the spring, and they were like, 'OK time to go out now'?"
 He said, covering his mouth.
 "Nope!"
 He whispers.

 Viewers were shocked — user Sarah Skelton responded, "Me age 20 studying zoology am shocked that this is not what happens" while user @paravi wrote: "ur telling me thats WRONG ??"
 Keep reading for more on this shocking news that many are only just finding out about.

 But first, watch the video in its entirety, below.